smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/06-Your-First-CI/README.md

 Once your have implemented tests for the functionalities of your package, having them run automatically on GitHub instead of your own machine is extremely convenient 👍

-**NB: Here we setup the CI part of the CI/CD lifecycle of a software, we can easily imagine that once GitHub passed all the tests, you want to deploy your code somewhere 👉 you will see that in next challenge**
+**NB: Here we setup the CI part of the CI/CD lifecycle of a software, we can easily imagine that once GitHub passed all the tests, you want to deploy your code somewhere 👉 you will see that in the next challenge**